 The existing exemptions also include a qualifying accountant’s certificate certifying that the employee meets the sophisticated investor criteria, small scale offerings (raising up to $2 million in any rolling 12 months from personal offers to no more than 20 people), senior managers and minimum $500,000 exercise price, but the Australian Law Reform Commission is currently undertaking a review in relation to these ‘wholesale client’ exemptions and proposes that they are simplified and amended and has foreshadowed raising the bar for ‘wholesale client’ qualification.

 The shorter form Offer Information Statement (OIS) will continue to be available under the Corporations Act as a disclosure alternative to a prospectus.
-This is a more simplified and streamlined disclosure document but is capped at $10 million raised and cannot be used for options plans by proprietary (Pty Ltd) companies.
+This is a more simplified and streamlined disclosure document than a prospectus but is capped at $10 million raised.
+From 1 October an OIS can be used for options plans by proprietary (Pty Ltd) companies in addition to share plans.
 An OIS also has financial reporting and lodgement requirements that can be more difficult to meet or make timing problematic when compared to prospectus requirements.
 These including lodgement with ASIC of a 12-month audited financial report current within 6 months before the first securities offered under the OIS and prepared in accordance with the accounting standards and other requirements of Chapter 2M of the Corporations Act, even if the company is not otherwise subject to those provisions.